gadelhati/nutrition-front/README.md

 ## Roadmap
 ### in development
+- [ ] keep the buttons inside the modal
+- [ ] command execution completion message: crud
-- [ ] criar com objeto vazio
+- [ ] change password on profile
-- [ ] conservar os botões dentro do modal
+- [ ] load privileges on role's form
-- [ ] mensagem de finalização de execução de comando: crud
+- [ ] set combobox, turn with switch

 - [ ] counter only increases by 1
 - [ ] consume service that provide sidebar access